 Rising and often out-of-reach prescription drug prices have motivated people to consider the pros and cons of comparison shopping—in other countries.
 But, is it safe to buy your prescriptions from a Mexican pharmacy?

 Potential dangers of buying prescription drugs abroad

-This could mean that you end up with the wrong dosage or active ingredient, even if the medicine appears to be the one your doctor has prescribed.
+This could mean that you end up with the wrong dosage and/or active ingredient, even if the medicine appears to be the one your doctor has prescribed.
 You could also end up in the dark about a drug recall if you purchased your medicine at a foreign pharmacy.

-Some Mexican pharmacies might be OK
+Some Mexican pharmacies might be okay

 There’s reason to believe that prescription medication from some Mexican pharmacies in towns close to the American border may actually be both affordable and safe.
-In fact, a health insurer in Utah now incentivizes members to buy certain prescription drugs at a contracted clinic in Tijuana in an effort to reduce costs.
+In fact, a health insurer in Utah incentivized members to buy certain prescription drugs at a contracted clinic in Tijuana in an effort to reduce costs.

-Buying prescription meds in Mexico
+Buying prescription drugs in Mexico

-–Find a pharmacy you trust: If you’re considering buying prescription drugs over the border, make sure to buy them from licensed, established pharmacies—not random individuals who may try to sell you medicine outside of those places.
+Find a pharmacy you trust: If you’re considering buying prescription drugs over the border, make sure to buy them from licensed, established pharmacies—not random individuals who may try to sell you medicine outside of those places.

--Don’t buy medicine without your doctor’s approval: Always—it’s worth repeating: ALWAYS—listen to your doctor’s recommendations for prescription medication.
+Don’t buy medicine without your doctor’s approval: Always—it’s worth repeating: ALWAYS—listen to your doctor’s recommendations for prescription medication.
 Even though other medications may be available for sale without a prescription, they could harm your health.

--Be careful about what you bring back: U.S. Customs and Border Protection has strict rules about bringing medicine across the border.
-Generally, three-month supplies of some prescriptions accompanied by a note from your doctor are acceptable, said Varner.
-“But don’t even think about it for controlled substances, like pain medication.
-They can charge you with drug trafficking,” he warned.
+Be careful about what you bring back: U.S. Customs and Border Protection has strict rules about bringing medicine across the border.
+Generally, three-month supplies of some prescriptions accompanied by a note from your doctor are acceptable, explains Dr. Varner.
+“But don’t even think about it for controlled substances, like pain medication,” he warns.
+“They can charge you with drug trafficking.”